 This is the defining leg of the Volvo Ocean Race.
 The winner here will get kudos beyond even the double points and the bonus point for rounding Cape Horn first.
 This is the one that everyone wants to win.
 It has more myth and legend swirling around it than the Holy Grail.

 So what’s so special?

-It’s the longest leg of the race at a long way 7,600 nautical miles and almost all of it is through some of the coldest, roughest ocean in the world.
+It’s the longest leg of the race by a long way - 7,600 nautical miles and almost all of it is through some of the coldest, roughest ocean in the world.
 The fleet will leave Auckland on 18 March and head south past New Zealand’s East Cape into the Southern Ocean.
-Once they get far enough south they will turn be racing from west to east, sailing within the Westerly Storm Track (low pressure systems circulating west-to east around Antarctica and the Arctic), running with the low pressure systems that prowl around Antarctica.
+Once they get far enough south they will be racing from west to east, sailing within the Westerly Storm Track (low pressure systems circulating west-to east around Antarctica and the Arctic), running with the low pressure systems that prowl around Antarctica.
 There will be big waves and there will be big breeze.
 And icebergs.

 Once across this vast expanse of ocean they will have to negotiate the legendary Cape Horn – where the power of the South Pacific slams into South America – and then turn north, traversing the coast of Argentina, Uruguay and finally Brazil to Itajaí.

 Back in the day, yes – when the boats rolled along at 8-10 knots they were sitting ducks for the weather systems that would roll up behind and then overtake them.
 But now the boats are fast enough to just about keep pace with the storm systems and a lot of smart strategy is required to position the boat correctly.